Aamidal/guparta-game/README.md

 # guparta-game

+update: This is quickly becoming a mess of nested functions.

 A basic text adventure set in the Three Sisters.

 The aim is to mix simple RPG mechanics with the usual interactive fiction/choose your own adventure gameplay loop.